boyac/boyac/README.md

 ![alt tag](/image/90bps.png)

-If you are willing to pay 90 bps for adopting this strategy, please reach out to discuss further.
+For adopting this strategy, please reach out to discuss further.
 (This is an original investment strategy developed a few years ago, not published anywhere and still work till today!)

 #### Goals in 2021